 Define what a "family-friendly car" means to you

-Before you head off to the dealership, clearly define the type of car that is right for your family.
-If you go car shopping first, you will inevitably fall in love with the car that has all of the bells and whistles and a much higher price tag.
+Before you head off to the dealership, you need to clearly define the type of car that is right for your family.
+If you go car shopping without a plan, you will inevitably fall in love with the car that has all of the bells and whistles and a much higher price tag.

-Start with creating two lists.
-The first list should include the most important items – safety features, storage space, good gas mileage, maybe a hybrid or electric engine.
-The second list should be the nice-to-haves like the panoramic sunroof or the fancy tech package.
-Keep these lists handy when you go to price the car online (more on this below).
+Start by writing down two distinct lists.
+The first list should include the most important items.
+This includes safety features, storage space, good gas mileage, or maybe a hybrid or electric engine.
+The second list should be the "nice-to-haves" like the panoramic sunroof or the fancy tech package.
+Keep these lists handy when you go to price the car online.

 The all-in cost of the car

 When buying a family-friendly car, or any car for that matter, focus on the total cost of the car and not just the monthly payments.
 A $40,000 car is still a $40,000 car no matter how long you pay for it.
-The trick with financing is that an extra $5,000 or $10,000 is only $100 or $200 more per month which makes it feel more budget friendly.
-But you are eventually paying the full price.
+The trick with financing is that an extra $5,000 or $10,000 is only $100 or $200 more per month.
+This makes it feel more budget friendly, but you are eventually paying the full price.

 A good way to keep your car budget in check is to think about the other ways you can use the money you don't spend to boost your savings for another milestone.